-- An ALS provider who is appropriately credentialed by the EMS agency and EMS agency medical director may perform EMS which may be performed by an EMT and ALS skills as defined by the EMS provider's scope of practice as published in the PA Bulletin and listed on the EMS Bureau website when following the order of a medical command physician or when using Department approved transfer and medical treatment protocols as authorized by the EMS agency medical director. - The Statewide BLS Protocols apply to patient care provided by ALS providers unless a statewide ALS protocol or Department-approved regional protocol supersedes the statewide BLS protocol. - 3.
-The Statewide BLS Protocols and Statewide ALS Protocols apply to patient care provided by air ambulances unless superseded by a Department-approved air ambulance protocol. - 4.
-Regions may establish Department-approved regional protocols, and all ALS providers are expected to follow applicable Department-approved regional protocols from the region in which their ALS service is based.
+- An EMT-paramedic, with medical command authorization, may perform BLS services which may be performed by an EMT and ALS skills as defined by the EMS practitioner scope of practice as published in the PA Bulletin and listed on the EMS Bureau website when following the order of a medical command physician or when using Department approved transfer and medical treatment protocols as authorized by the ALS service medical director. - 2.
+The Statewide BLS Protocols apply to patient care provided by ALS practitioners unless a statewide ALS protocol or Department-approved regional protocol supersedes the statewide BLS protocol. - The Statewide BLS Protocols and Statewide ALS Protocols apply to patient care provided by air medical services unless superseded by a Department-approved air medical service protocol. - Regions may establish Department-approved regional protocols, and all ALS practitioners are expected to follow applicable Department-approved regional protocols from the region in which their ALS service is based.